TarachaR/Descriptive-Analysis-of-Ride-Sharing-App-Prices--Uber-Lyft/README.md

 Come up with a descriptive analysis report to help a Ride Sharing Startup coming into the space, understand the various patterns on how pricing works for the existing ride sharing company.

-I'm able to access some real-time data from Uber & Lyft's API and weather data from a Weather API conditions.
-I built a custom application in Scala to query data at regular intervals and saved it to DynamoDB.
-The queried cab ride estimates are done after every 5 mins and weather data after every 1 hr.

 The cab ride data covers various types of cabs for Uber & Lyft and their price for the given location.
 Weather data contains weather attributes like temperature, rain, cloud, etc for all the locations taken into consideration.

 #### Technologies and Tools